muratk3n/thirdwave/en/2020/09/why-did-hillary-lose.md

 thought he had to placate the Clintonites, at least through a cabinet position.
 These Clintons are a pest; they are rabid networkers, you have to watch your back, you never know how these mo..f..kers can git you...
-Other appointments can also be understandable bcz the credit crisis happened in a system that Clintonites were largely responsible for setting up.
-But then little here, little there... you lose your soul.
-Not good.
+Other appointments, ok.. bcz the credit crisis happened in a system Clintonites were largely responsible for.
+But then, little here, little there... you start losing your soul.

 "But then why did some people appear to have a nostalgia for 90s during 2016?"